splunk/public-o11y-docs/get-started/tutorials/aws-tutorial/tutorial-aws-use.rst

 Manage your metrics with metrics pipeline management
 --------------------------------------------------------------------------------------------

-Metrics pipeline management allows you to centrally manage metric cardinality, and control ohow you ingest and store your metrics, so you can lower costs and improve monitoring performance.
+Metrics pipeline management allows you to centrally manage metric cardinality, and control how you ingest and store your metrics, so you can lower costs and improve monitoring performance.

 See more at :ref:`metrics-pipeline-intro`.